 Don’t overburden the customer with too much information about future issues.
 Mention only the very next issue, and not a whole slew of potential problems down the road.
-Providing too much information increases the cognitive load on the customer, and that runs counter to the principles of providing an effortless experience.
+Providing too much information increases the cognitive load on the customer, and that defeats the purpose of providing an easy, effortless experience.

 How Visual Assistance enables NIA

-In many industries, from telecom and consumer electronics to utilities and insurance, larger numbers of interoperable devices means more potential for technical issues.
-And for these complex customer issues – or when forward-resolving an issue is hard to explain – Visual Assistance technology is emerging as an effective solution.
+In many industries, from telecom and consumer electronics to utilities and insurance, larger numbers of interoperable devices means more potential for technical issues to crop up.
+And for these complex customer issues, or when forward-resolving an issue is hard to explain, Visual Assistance technology is emerging as a highly effective solution.

 It allows an agent to see the customer’s physical environment via their smart device and visually guide them toward issue resolutions using on-screen annotations.
 They can also see and anticipate future technical issues that are outside the scope of the initial contact – and show the customer how to address them.